 Set on the edge of 100 acres of private eucalypt forest, wildlife abounds; including three varieties of wallabies, goannas, wedge tailed eagles, koalas, king parrots and much much more.
 All decisions at Ketchup’s Bank Glamping are influenced by the impact it will have on our environment and wildlife.
 You would be forgiven for thinking you were on a fenced nature reserve with a great variety of native animals, but at Ketchup’s Bank Glamping we ensure our environment is welcoming for the wildlife.
 They are free to come and go but choose to frequent our very special patch of eucalypt forest.

-There are many hidden locations to escape to for breathtaking mountain views and glorious sunsets both on the property or taking a stroll along the secluded mountain roads.
-Ketchup’s Bank Glamping is located on Green Hills Rd.
+There are many hidden locations to escape to for breathtaking mountain views and glorious sunsets both on the property or along the secluded mountain roads.
+Ketchup’s Bank Glamping is located on Green Hills Rd just outside of Boonah, only 90mins from Brisbane and the Gold Coast.
 Its spectacular mountain views are a local secret which is quickly being discovered by many lucky tourists.

 “Travel along Milford Rd to Green Hills Rd – gravel track quite passable in a conventional car in dry weather – and up on to the range behind a local peak called “Sugarloaf”.
 At the top, you will find mountain views which, in my opinion, are unsurpassed in the state.
 I found myself wondering what Namatjira would have done with them.”